kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 </p>

 <p>
-//"Talk to me, please."
-Tears start to accompany the melody with their pitter-patter beat, playing against the glass shield of his helmet.//
+"Talk to me, please."
+Tears start to accompany the melody with their pitter-patter beat, playing against the glass shield of his helmet.
 </p>